ledger/ledger.github.io/source/about.html.md

 [`maint`](https://github.com/ledger/ledger/tree/maint) branches
 respectively.

-There is also a wiki, that of the ledger repo on Github, with a convenient url alias: [wiki.ledger-cli.org](http://wiki.ledger-cli.org).
+There is also a wiki, that of the ledger repo on GitHub, with a convenient url alias: [wiki.ledger-cli.org](http://wiki.ledger-cli.org).

 The site is built using [Travis CI](https://travis-ci.org/ledger/ledger-website) and deploys to an Amazon S3 bucket